Scientist CV Format

 5

-Dense text blocks, inconsistent fonts, or overly creative designs impair readability.
-Use consistent section headers, uniform bullet points, sufficient margins, and logical sequencing in your CV format.
+Dense text blocks, inconsistent formatting, or overly elaborate designs reduce readability.
+Use clear headings, uniform bullet points, sufficient white space, and a logical flow from most to least recent experience.

 6